Cusworth Hall: Features

-Built 1726.
-The summerhouse is the main architectural feature of the walled garden.
+The summerhouse, built in 1726, is the main architectural feature of the walled garden.
 It is of two stories with the upper storey accessed from the Bowling Green.
 There is an impression of more carefully shaped quoins at the corners but it is probable that the walls were originally rendered and lime washed externally.
 There are windows giving views across the Bowling Green from the upper chamber and across the Flower Garden from the lower chamber.

 During restoration in the 1990s the upper chamber was decorated with Trompe-l'œil. showing views of imagined walled gardens at Cusworth.